Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 This is telling you your furnace’s low pressure switch is open.
 Due to the malfunction, your system will not work for your protection.

-Trust the Experts at Chief / Bauer Service Experts Heating & Air Conditioning to take care of fixing this furnace error.
+Trust the Experts at Chief/Bauer Service Experts to take care of fixing this furnace error.
 Our NATE-certified technicians are among the elite in the industry when it comes to recognizing and repairing furnace problems.

 Your satisfaction is critical to our team.
 That’s why we back our furnace repair work in Champaign with a 100% Satisfaction Guarantee* for a year.